IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.2 Step 2: Open Study in Context

-When the radiologist selects a study in the worklist in the Image Display, as a Driving Application, it initiates a new report context.
-Once the Hub accepted the event, it broadcasts the event to all Synchronizing Applications.
+When the radiologist selects a study in the worklist in the Image Display, as a Driving Application, initiates a new report context.
+Once the Hub accepted the event, it broadcasts the event to all Subscribers.

 The Report Creator, as a Synchronizing Application, receives the event and opens the corresponding procedure for the study.

-The Image Display, as a Driving Application, also receives its own event because it subscribes to the event as well.
+The Image Display also receives its own event because it subscribes to the event as well.
 This is a confirmation that that the event is received properly by the Hub.

-Furthermore, the event has a version ID which is important for all Synchronizing Applications and Driving Applications.
-For the Image Display as a Driving Application, including the version ID when submitting the next event ensures proper event sequence.
+Furthermore, the event has a version ID.
+For the Image Display as a Driving Application, including the version ID when submitting the next event allows the Hub to ensure proper event sequence.
 For the Report Creator as a Synchronizing Application, keeping track of the version ID enables it to check if it missed any prior events.
-Event sequencing is important for content sharing because all updates and selects are expected to be applied in the same sequence as they are emitted by the Driving Application.
+Event sequencing is important for content sharing because all updates and selects are expected to be applied in the same sequence as they are emitted by the Report Content Creator.

 <div>
 {%include step2-open-study-in-context.svg%}